etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_Columns_to_a_Table.md

 As can be seen in the SQL, a foreign key is added along with the new field linking to the c_salary_category table.
 This ensures that only existing categories can be selected and also that no salary category can be deleted as long as it is used in the ht_salary table.

-Taking a look at the folder structure of the module after running _gradle export.database_, it shows that the new columns have been exported into a file in a 'modifiedTables' folder instead of the usual 'tables' to indicate that this module does not create the _ht_salary_ table but instead is adding new elements to it.
+Taking a look at the folder structure of the module after running `./gradlew export.database`, it shows that the new columns have been exported into a file in a 'modifiedTables' folder instead of the usual 'tables' to indicate that this module does not create the _ht_salary_ table but instead is adding new elements to it.

 ```
 org.openbravo.howtos2